 Notes from Faculty (if appropriate)

 Some professors provide comprehensive notes for each class, eliminating the need for additional note taking assistance.
 These notes may take the form of PowerPoint slides, Canvas notes, or other formats.
+SDS may determine that note taking services may not be necessary if the instructor-provided notes meet the note taking need.
 If we determine from the professor that additional notes are not necessary, then the instructor-provided notes will suffice for this class.

 Notes from an Identified Note Taker

 The note taker will upload notes within 24 hours of the conclusion of each class to the SDS Portal.
-You can download the notes at your convenience from the SDS Portal.
 SDS provides a payment to the note taker for sharing a copy of the notes with our office.

 Discuss this accommodation with the student and assess if a note taker is necessary for your course.
 To assure confidentiality, please do not reveal the student’s name in any way to others in the class.